Ports used by FileMaker Server

 When running FileMaker Server in an environment that uses a firewall, be sure to configure the firewall on each machine to allow FileMaker Server to communicate.
 For a complete list of ports, see the FileMaker Knowledge Base.

 Note Not all of the ports listed need to be open to end users or between all machines or end users indicated in the “Used by” column in a FileMaker Server deployment.
 Ports marked “Available” are used locally on the machine indicated in the “Used by” column; these ports must not be used for anything else but do not need to be opened in a firewall.
 For information on deploying FileMaker Server, see FileMaker Server Installation and Configuration Guide.

-Ensure that no existing websites on the master or worker machines use port 80 or 443.
+Ensure that no existing websites on the primary or secondary machines use port 80 or 443.
 These ports are used by FileMaker Server on both machines.
 If the FileMaker Server installer detects an existing website using these ports, the installer prompts you to let it disable that website.

-- Windows: Make sure the IIS web server is enabled on both the master and worker machines and that no existing websites use ports 80 or 443.
+- Windows: Make sure the IIS web server is enabled on both the primary and secondary machines and that no existing websites use ports 80 or 443.
 The FileMaker Server installer creates its own website that uses these ports on each machine.

-- macOS and Linux: The web server included in macOS does not need to be enabled; if it is enabled, ensure that no existing websites use ports 80 or 443 on the master or worker machines.
+- macOS and Linux: The web server included in macOS does not need to be enabled; if it is enabled, ensure that no existing websites use ports 80 or 443 on the primary or secondary machines.
 The installer creates a separate web server instance on each machine and enables it for FileMaker Server to use on these ports.